xphyr/ocp-ric/README.md

 ### Cluster

 The E2Term applciation requires support for SCTP which is NOT enabled by default on OpenShift Clusters.
-In order to get SCTP enabled follow the instructions listed here https://docs.openshift.com/container-platform/4.4/networking/using-sctp.html OR as cluster admin run the following:
+In order to get SCTP enabled follow the instructions listed here https://docs.openshift.com/container-platform/4.4/networking/using-sctp.html OR as cluster admin, create the load-sctp-module.yaml file using the template in the provided URL then run the following:

 ```
 oc login